Login

 New liturgical resource

 WHEN I was a child, I learned Old Testament stories in Sunday school (often told using felt board figures) and in illustrated Bible story books at home.
-But three Sundays each month I also heard lessons f-rom the Old Testament read aloud in the main morning service of my parish church.
+But three Sundays each month I also heard lessons from the Old Testament read aloud in the main morning service of my parish church.

 The Seven Tools: Rediscover Your Church’s Hidden Potential for Growth and Vitality